Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Event-Triggered Design and Analysis

-be the index of the last plant state transmission that has been received by the controller at time~$t$.
-Then, the best estimate of $x(\sigma(t))$ available to the controller, namely,
+be the index of the last plant state available at the controller at time~$t$.
+Then, \eqref{eq:p} is replaced with

-is used as the prediction signal in place of~\eqref{eq:p}. \footnote{Note that this only requires the controller to know $\psi(\tau_\ell)$ for every received state (not the full function $\psi$), which is realized by adding a time-stamp to every state transmission $x(\tau_\ell)$.} Since $p(t)$ is not available before $\psi^{-1}(0)$, the control signal~\eqref{eq:u1},~\eqref{eq:u2} is updated as
+which is the best estimate of $x(\sigma(t))$ available to the controller \footnote{This only requires the controller to know $\psi(\tau_\ell)$ for every received state (not the full function $\psi$), which is realized by having a time-stamp for~$x(\tau_\ell)$.}.
+Since $p(t)$ is not available before $\psi^{-1}(0)$, the control signal~\eqref{eq:u1},~\eqref{eq:u2} is updated as